 Lift Stations

-Lift stations are larger devices used primarily for commercial systems to collect and pump wastewater into the main line of a sewer system.
+Lift stations also qualify as septic pumps.
+These stations are larger devices used primarily for commercial systems to collect and pump wastewater into the main line of a sewer system.
 They consist of a pump, a tank to collect wastewater, and controls/floats to automate the process.

 Aeration Pumps